dgeroux/HP-MPLN-SQL-Demo/README.md

 After creating a database, importing data, and using SQL to query the database, Pewlett Hackard's HR Analyst has a few more tasks for me.
 He wants me to determine the number or retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 # Tools
-PostgreSQL - Relational database system (RDS) for holding data.
+**PostgreSQL** - Relational database system (RDS) for holding data.
 Creates a local server on your computer.

-pgAdmin - Interface that talks to PostgreSQL ; specifically built for PostgreSQL.
+**pgAdmin** - Interface that talks to PostgreSQL ; specifically built for PostgreSQL.
 It's where queries are written, executed, and where results are viewed.

+**Structured Query Language (SQL)** - A programming language used to manage and manipulate relational databases.
+It allows users to create, modify, and query databases.

 # Relevant Documentation
 https://www.postgresql.org/docs/